 - Transfer any remaining assets to the beneficiaries

 When an estate only has a will, the beneficiaries are required, by law, to go through the probate process.
 In general this process is overseen by the circuit court where the decedent lived at the time of his or her death.
-The process can be straightforward or very complex, and it can be useful to have a probate lawyer oversee everything.
+The process can be straightforward or very complex, and it can be useful to have a probate attorney in O’Fallon, Missouri oversee everything.

 It may be possible for certain assets to bypass probate and go immediately to the beneficiaries.
 These may include:

 - Jointly owned bank accounts

 Although every state has its own rules for the probate process, typically when there exists assets worth between $50,000 and $100,000 or more, the will must go through the probate process.
 Estates worth less than $50,000 may be granted an expedited probate process which is slightly different from the standard procedure.